Yin Haoyu

-Patrick Nattawat Finkler (แพทริค ณัฐวรรธ์ ฟิงค์เลอร์; born 20 October 2003), known professionally as Patrick Finkler (แพทริค ฟิงค์เลอร์), also known by his Chinese name Yin Haoyu (尹浩宇 (尹浩宇, Yǐn Hàoyǔ)), is a Thai-German actor, singer, dancer, songwriter and model based in China.
+Patrick Nattawat Finkler (แพทริค ณัฐวรรธ์ ฟิงค์เลอร์; born 20 October 2003), known professionally as Yin Haoyu (尹浩宇 (尹浩宇, Yǐn Hàoyǔ)), also known as Patrick Finkler (แพทริค ฟิงค์เลอร์), is a Thai-German actor, singer, dancer, songwriter based in China.
 He first became known for his role as Time in the television series The Gifted: Graduation (2020).
 Patrick made his big screen debut as a main role with the romance film Delicious Romance (2023).
 He has been a cast member of the Chinese variety show Wonderland since 2022.
 He is a former member of the Chinese boy group INTO1.

 In addition to his acting career, Patrick is a prominent celebrity endorser for brands and products.
 He made his official debut as a solo artist on 29 June 2023, with the release of the single "Sparkle".

 Early life and education

 Patrick Nattawat Finkler was born in Saarland, Germany, on 20 October 2003, the son of Thai mother Rosrin Finkler and German father Reinhold Bandhard Finkler.
 After graduating from kindergarten and grade 1-4 in Germany, he came back to Thailand and spent 3 months to do the equivalence test for 4th grade and successfully enrolled in Semester 2, 4th Grade at Roi Et Kindergarten school English Program in October, 2014.
 He graduated Grade 7-9 from Roi Et Wittayalai School in Gifted Program.
 During that time, he was also the vice president of To Be Number One club and a drum major of school Marching band.
 Patrick, then, studied in high school at Triam Udom Suksa School, majored in Language-Germany, Gifted English program.
 Only 1 year after he entered high school, he decided to take General Educational Development (GED) exam and then take a flight to China to participate in Produce Camp 2021.

 In April 2023, Patrick was accepted into China's two most prestigious performing arts colleges: Beijing Film Academy and Central Academy of Drama, after having passed the college entrance examination; which received much media fanfare.
 In September, Patrick enrolled in Beijing Film Academy, majoring in acting.
 During his time at the Beijing Film Academy, he served as a freshman class representative of the Performance Department and bilingual host of the 22nd International Student Film and Video Festival in 2023.